-In accordance with article 108 of the Articles, Ms. Cheung Laam, Mr. Tso Ping Cheong, Brian and Mr. David Tsoi will retire by rotation and, being eligible, offer themselves for re-election at the 2016 AGM.
-Further, pursuant to article 112 of the Articles, Mr. Wang Zhong Lei shall hold office only until the 2016 AGM and being eligible offer himself for re-election.
+In accordance with article 108 of the Articles, Mr. Yip Shek Lun, Mr. Hong Ming Sang and Mr. Lam Tung Leung will retire by rotation and, being eligible, offer themselves for re-election at the forthcoming 2017 AGM.

 The Company has received annual confirmation of independence from each of the independent non-executive Directors pursuant to Rule 5.09 of the GEM Listing Rules.
 As at the date of this report, the Board considers all of them independent.